datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

   curl http://www.datawire.io/install.sh | /bin/sh

-This will install into the datawire-|version| directory all Datawire components, including the microserver, command line interface, service locator, and example microservices.
+This will install into the datawire-|version| directory all Datawire components, including the microserver, command line interface, directory, and example microservices.
 This also creates symlinks in the user's local ``site-packages`` directory to the Datawire libraries, so you can write code using the Datawire APIs without editing your PYTHONPATH.

 The install script also generates the ``dw-config.sh`` file, which will set your environment variables correctly.
 Use the ``source``